This article covers all the important things you need to know about pf30 bottom brackets.

 You’ll notice the inclined edge cut to fit exactly to the angled edge of the pf30 bottom bracket when it is fully pressed into the BB shell.

 So you’ll find most pf30 bottom brackets you install will fit snug and firm and likely not develop creaks and groans down the track.

-Nevertheless it may happen that your pf30 bottom bracket or the bb shell–or if you are really unlucky to get two outliers!—have greater than average deviations from the specifications.
+Nevertheless it may happen that your pf30 bottom bracket or the BB shell–or if you are really unlucky to get two outliers, both!—have greater than average deviations from the specifications.

 In that case, some grease, or loctite, may be required to quieten things down.
 You should certainly follow manufacturers advice on what to in this situation.

 Or experiment.
 There are many variables involved when it comes to how a bike behaves as an integrated unit.